 21 Aug 2017 | Primary Care

-''Living longer and feeling better following a heart attack' is one of the three successful initiatives supported by the Whakakotahi programme,' says Dr John Wellingham, Chair of the Commission’s Primary Care Expert Advisory Group, 'The Commission provides advisors, support, training and $6000 to offset costs; the project teams provide the local knowledge and expertise, the can-do enthusiasm and the drive to improve care.'
+“The Commission provides advisors, support, training and $6000 to offset costs,” says Dr John Wellingham, Chair of the Commission’s Primary Care Expert Advisory Group.
+“The project teams provide the local knowledge and expertise, community engagement and the drive to improve care.”

 Whakakotahi 2018 expressions of interest have now closed.
 A selection panel will review all applications.